-For many, the benchmark of any good horror story is the number of times you are genuinely spooked, how many times you jump slightly in your chair.
+For many, the benchmark of any good horror story is the number of times you are genuinely spooked, or the number of times you jump slightly in your chair.
 By that measurement alone, The Haunting of Hill House is a success.
 But Netflix’s new horror series – of course released in time for Halloween-themed binge sessions – offers more than just the fear factor, and is a significantly more meaningful watch because of it.

 The Haunting of Hill House is another genre-focused success for Netflix, digging beyond the tropes to find the compelling terror underneath.
 Like several streaming series, Hill House does take a bit too long to set the stakes and get us invested in its characters, but those 240 minutes are worth the wait, for a show that will not only scare you with ghosts, but make feel other feelings, like sadness, regret and even hope.
 That is scarier than a bent-neck lady any day.

 One thought on “‘The Haunting of Hill House’ is Home to the Cyclical Horror of Grief”